-He began the syndicated agriculture column “The Farm and Food File” in 1993 and it now appears weekly in more than 70 newspapers throughout the United States and Canada.
-In addition to his weekly syndicated column, Alan is also a contributor to the online publication Daily Yonder.
+He began the syndicated agriculture column “The Farm and Food File” in 1993 and it now appears weekly in more than 60 newspapers throughout the United States and Canada.

 Guebert previously wrote ”Letter from America,” a monthly perspective on U.S. farm and food policy for European and Asian publications.
 “Letter from America” ran from 1995 through 2007.

 Throughout his career, Guebert has won numerous awards and accolades for his magazine and newspaper work.
 In 1997, the American Agricultural Editors’ Association honored him with its highest awards, Writer of the Year and Master Writer.

-Alan and Mary Grace collaborated and co-wrote The Land of Milk and Uncle Honey: Memories from the Farm of My Youth.
-Published in May 2015 by the University of Illinois Press, it is available for purchase online and at bookstores nationwide.
-Since its publication, Alan and Mary Grace have held over 50 book events with farmers, foodies, and friends across the country.
-Their book went into its second printing in September 2015.
+Alan and his daughter Mary Grace Foxwell collaborated and co-wrote The Land of Milk and Uncle Honey: Memories from the Farm of My Youth.
+Their book was published in May 2015 by the University of Illinois Press and the pair held 75 book events with farmers, foodies, and friends across the country.
+Their book is available for purchase online and at bookstores nationwide.